-Apple launched the Sony 3.5-inch disk drive with the Macintosh in 1984—and 14 years later, the company killed it with the iMac, which included no floppy drive whatsoever.
+Apple launched the Sony 3.5-inch disk drive with the Macintosh in 1984—and 14 years later, the company killed it with the iMac, which had no floppy drive whatsoever.
 The press greeted the decision to omit removable storage with considerable skepticism.
-But the absence of a floppy drive was a bold statement—Apple was declaring, “From now on you will use the Internet and local networks to transfer your files.”
-And Apple was right, even if the company was slightly ahead of the curve: these days, most computers lack a floppy drive, and users barely miss it.
+But the absence of a floppy drive was a bold statement—Apple was declaring that from now on you will use the internet and local networks to transfer your files.
+And Apple was right, even if the company was slightly ahead of the curve.
+These days, computers lack a floppy drive, and users barely miss it.

 The next time you see a consumer thingmabob with a translucent plastic case—especially those available in multiple candy colors—you can thank (or curse) iMac chief designer Jonathan Ive.
-After the release of iMac, multi-colored translucent plastic housing became such a common staple in the consumer products industry that the iMac’s 1999-2000 Technicolor parade of models almost became a parody of itself.
+After the release of iMac, multi-colored translucent plastic housing became such a common staple in the consumer products industry that the iMac’s 1999 to 2000 Technicolor parade of models almost became a parody of itself.
 Apple had to move on, dropping the bright array of colors from the product line with the release of the flat-panel iMac in 2002.
-Even then, other companies came along for the ride: most consumer electronics devices now ship in brushed aluminum, frosty white, or glossy black—the colors of more recent iMac iterations.
+Even then, other companies came along for the ride: most consumer electronics devices now ship in brushed aluminum, frosty white, or glossy black—the colors used in other iMac iterations.

-In 1996-97, the media pronounced Apple all but dead.
-The company lost $878 million in 1997, but under the renewed guidance of Steve Jobs, it earned $414 million in 1998—its first profit in three years.
+In 1996 to 1997, the media pronounced Apple all but dead.
+The company lost $878 million in 1997, but under the renewed guidance of Steve Jobs, it earned $414 million in 1998, its first profit in three years.
 Those results stemmed from both reducing operating costs and from iMac sales.
 And yet the iMac meant more than just financial returns: the symbolic impact of Apple once again having an exciting, innovative product marked a victory in the hearts and the minds of the public, and it proved that Apple still had the chops to stay in business.